The King’s Speech | Implications for Education & Skills

 “It’s also very welcome to see commitments to improve poor quality infrastructure that currently mean too many people – especially women and people managing disabilities or long-term health conditions – end up trading security at work for the flexibility they need.
 The promise of new legislation to improve local bus services that can better connect people to employment opportunities, a renewed focus on regional industrial strategies, and the establishment of Skills England all have the potential to support more people into better paid, more secure work in the future.

-“One notable omission from the King’s Speech was a commitment to legislate for a Single Enforcement Body to ensure that new labour market regulations are adhered to by all employers.
+“It is welcome to see a commitment to legislate for a Single Enforcement Body – to be known as the Fair Work Agency – to ensure that new labour market regulations are adhered to by all employers.
 In 2018, on average an employer was likely to be inspected by HMRC’s Minimum Wage Team just once every 500 years.
-Addressing this and ensuring more resources are channelled into labour market enforcement will be vital if we are to see the ambition of Labour’s New Deal for working people become a reality.
+Ensuring the Fair Work Agency is resourced properly and is a visible deterrent to rogue employers will be vital if we are to see the ambition of Labour’s New Deal for working people become a reality.

 “The challenge now for the new Government will be ensuring the ambition of this King’s Speech is realised as draft Bill’s make their journey into legislation, so that workers across the UK can benefit from the proposed reforms.”